syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 You can use the following properties to customize the appearance.

 * `Color` – used to change the color of the series.
-* `BorderWidth` – used to change the stroke width of the series.
+* `BorderWidth` – used to change the border width of the series.
-* `BorderColor` – used to change the stroke color of the series when draw types is set to area
+* `BorderColor` – used to change the border color of the series when draw types is set to area
 * `Dashes` – used to render line with dashes when draw type is set to line.

 {% highlight c# %}